Man found guilty of holding down teen while he was raped at a youth center in 1998

 The prosecution said Gilpatrick didn’t have perfect recall of all the events surrounding the rape but had always been consistent in his recall of the key event.
 He couldn’t tell anybody at the time, the prosecution said, because Asbury was in charge.

-“Instead of guiding Mike, counseling him, showing him a better way to go out and live his life, these four grown men, including the defendant, shattered the trust,” said state Assistant Attorney General Adam Woods.
+“Instead of guiding Mike, counseling him, showing him a better way to go out and live his life, these four grown men, including the defendant, shattered the trust,” Woods said.

 An earlier case against Victor Malavet ended in a mistrial in September after jurors deadlocked on whether he raped a girl at the Concord facility.
 A new trial in that case has yet to be scheduled.